Pensions on Divorce Experts Sheffield, York & Leeds: Pension Division Settlements Following Separation

 The starting point is to ask your pension providers to provide a Cash Equivalent Transfer Value (CETV) for any pension provision that you have.
 Your spouse will also need to provide the same details for all of their pensions.
 Our lawyers can then advise you on the appropriate course of action.

 Pensions form part of the matrimonial asset pot and the same factors that are considered for how distributing other assets should be applied.
-For more information read our page on Resolving Money Issues After a Divorce.
+For more information read our page on Resolving Money Issues in Divorce.
 Factors such as the ages of the parties, the length of the marriage and whether contributions were made to pensions prior to the marriage are commonly impact on how pensions should be treated.

 Leave Pensions as they are